transdigiware/blockchain/best_practices.md

 ## Best practices when using CouchDB
 {: #best-practices-app-couchdb-indices}

-If you use CouchDB as your state database, you can perform JSON data queries from your chaincode against the channel's state data.
-It is strongly recommended that you create indexes for your JSON queries and use them in your chaincode.
+If you use CouchDB as your state database, you can perform JSON data queries from your smart contract against the channel's state data.
+It is strongly recommended that you create indexes for your JSON queries and use them in your smart contract.
 Indexes allow your applications to retrieve data efficiently when your network adds additional blocks of transactions and entries in the world state.

 For more information about CouchDB and how to set up indexes, see [CouchDB as the State Database](https://hyperledger-fabric.readthedocs.io/en/release-2.2/couchdb_as_state_database.html){: external} in the Hyperledger Fabric documentation.
 You can also find an example that uses an index with chaincode in the [Fabric CouchDB tutorial](https://hyperledger-fabric.readthedocs.io/en/release-2.2/couchdb_tutorial.html){: external}.